AndersDeath/diary2/README.md

 # 29 June 2022 - Tuesday - Yerevan

 Today I've visited doctor.
-They got analysis and i've just started process of preparation to Surgery
+They got analysis and i've just started process of preparation to Surgery.
+I also improoved a bit sfs project.
+Tomorrow i will work on this more.
+I also closen iis account and sent all money to main main account.